ayush2342/todolist-react/README.md

 Please refer to the video demonstration for a walkthrough of the application features and code explanation.
 The video is available at: [YouTube/Drive link].

 # Hosting
-The application is hosted at [hosting link].
+The application is hosted at https://ayush2342.github.io/todolist-react.